@stomp/stompjs

 logRawCommunication: boolean;

-Changes effect from the next broker reconnect.
+Changes to this setting will take effect during the next broker reconnect.

 property maxReconnectDelay